frendsick/torth/docs/intrinsics.md

 ## SYSCALL

-SYSCALL-intrinsic variants call a Linux syscall.
+`SYSCALL`-intrinsic variants call a Linux syscall.
 Syscalls require different amounts of arguments from 0 to 6.
-Different variants are named SYSCALL0 - SYSCALL6 by the amount of arguments.
-The first argument should be an [integer](definitions.md#integer-types).
+Different variants are named `SYSCALL0` - `SYSCALL6` based on the number of arguments.
+The first argument is the number of the syscall.
+See [x86_64 syscall table](https://chromium.googlesource.com/chromiumos/docs/+/master/constants/syscalls.md#x86_64-64_bit)

-1. Pop the top element and the required number of arguments from the stack
+The different syscall constants can be found in the [sys](../lib/sys.torth) library.
+Naming convention (case sensitive): `SYS_<syscall>`, for example, `SYS_write`.

-2. Call the syscall which matches the first popped element
+Example of how to print "Hello, World!" without any library dependencies using the [write](https://man7.org/linux/man-pages/man2/write.2.html) syscall:

-The different syscall constants can be found from lib/sys.torth.
-Naming convention (case sensitive): SYS\_<syscall>.
-For example, **SYS_write**.
+`14 "Hello, World!\n" 1 1 syscall3`